 HBO CEO mulls teaming with broadband partners for HBO GO

-SAN FRANCISCO, March 21 (Reuters) - HBO could widen access to its HBO GO online streaming service by teaming up with broadband Internet providers for customers who do not subscribe to a cable TV service, according to HBO's Chief Executive Richard Plepler.
+SAN FRANCISCO/NEW YORK (Reuters) - HBO could widen access to its HBO GO online streaming service by teaming up with broadband Internet providers for customers who do not subscribe to a cable TV service, HBO Chief Executive Richard Plepler said.

 HBO launched HBO GO in 2010 to let subscribers view its shows over the Internet on devices such as Apple Inc's iPads.
-The service has about 6.5 million registered users, compared with about 29 million for HBO's main service.
+The service has about 6.5 million registered users, compared with more than 100 million for HBO's main service globally.

-However, HBO GO is only accessible for viewers who pay for cable TV service, plus an extra fee for HBO.
-This means monthly bills of $100 or more typically.
-HBO GO is available to subscribers of several pay TV companies that provide Internet service such as Time Warner Cable, Comcast and Verizon FiOS
+However, HBO GO is only accessible to viewers who pay for cable TV service, plus an extra fee for HBO.
+This means monthly bills of $100 or more typically for people who want to use HBO GO.

 "We would have to make the math work," he added.

 HBO, owned by Time Warner Inc, relies on large financial support from its cable and satellite TV partners to help distribute and promote its shows.

 Plepler said in January that it would not make business sense to provide an Internet-only product that circumvents its existing distribution network.

 Internet-only rivals such as Netflix Inc and Amazon.com Inc are challenging this approach by delivering original programming directly over the Internet.

 BTIG analyst Richard Greenfield said that for now, it is not within HBO's economic interest to offer a broadband-only product, since it endangers HBO's business model.

 "The current model is good to them.
 If it starts to break down, I'm sure HBO will evolve," Greenfield said.